bonfire-networks/bonfire-app/docs/DEPLOY.md

 - `cd _build/prod/rel/bonfire/`

-- Create a database and run the migrations with `bin/bonfire eval 'Bonfire.Repo.ReleaseTasks.migrate()'`.
+- Create a database and run the migrations with `bin/bonfire eval 'EctoSparkles.ReleaseTasks.migrate()'`.
 - If you’re using RDS or some other locked down DB, you may need to run `CREATE EXTENSION IF NOT EXISTS citext WITH SCHEMA public;` on your database with elevated privileges.

 * You can check if your instance is configured correctly by running it with `bin/bonfire start`